reuters-graphics/prison-heat-records/README.md

 ## Contribution
-All data and methodology are publicly available for use.
+All data and methodology are publicly available for use, with a Reuters citation.